metagenomics/metagenomics-tk/docs/aggregation.md

 * Pipeline Configuration: If you want to configure and optimize the Toolkit for your data or your infrastructure then you can continue with the [configuration](configuration.md) section.

-* In case you want to import the output to EMGB, please go on to the [EMGB](emgb.md) part.
+* In case you want to import the output to EMGB, please go on to the [EMGB](modules/export.md) configuration section.
 Please keep in mind that for EMGB only the per-sample part is necessary.

 * You might want to adjust the [resource requirements](configuration.md/#configuration-of-computational-resources-used-for-pipeline-runs) of the Toolkit to your infrastructure.